HL7/case-reporting/input/pagecontent/eicr_data_elements.md

 <p>The geographical location or mailing address of the provider's office or facility.
 Address must include street address, office or suite number (if applicable), city or town, state, and zip code</p>
 </td>
 <td width="36%">
-<p>Need provider's contact information in order to follow up appropriately for reportable event to ensure appropriate treatment, identify contact exposures, etc.</p>
+<p>Need contact information in order to follow up appropriately for reportable event to ensure appropriate treatment, identify contact exposures, etc.</p>
 </td>
 </tr>
 <tr>
 <td width="27%">
-<p>Facility ID Number</p>
+<p>Facility Id</p>
 </td>
 <td width="36%">
-<p>Identification code for the facility (e.g., Facility NPI)</p>
+<p>Identification code for the facility in which care was provided when the case was triggered (e.g., Facility NPI)</p>
 </td>
 <td width="36%">
-<p>Need provider's contact information in order to follow up appropriately for reportable event to ensure appropriate treatment, identify contact exposures, etc.</p>
+<p>Need contact information in order to follow up appropriately for reportable event to ensure appropriate treatment, identify contact exposures, etc.</p>
 </td>
 </tr>
 <tr>